Taiana Tolleson: Tennessee SC

 After graduating, Tolleson spent several years away from soccer.
 In 2023, she returned to the sport and ended up playing two consecutive seasons for Tennessee SC of the pre-professional USL W League.
 She became Tennessee SC's starter in her first season and was named to the league's Team of the Month for June 2023.
 In both campaigns, Tolleson contributed to South Central Division championship victories.

 Lexington SC

 On July 5, 2024, Tolleson signed her first professional contract with Lexington SC ahead of the inaugural USL Super League season.
 In doing so, she became the first Big Island native to ink a deal with a professional club in the United States.
 She made her professional debut on May 29, 2025, starting and playing 90 minutes in Lexington's final match of the season.
 Tolleson did not return to Lexington after her first season with the club.

 Agia Paraskevi

 Tolleson signed with Greek club Agia Paraskevi on July 11, 2025.
+In her first season, she started in every match for the club, keeping 10 clean sheets in 29 total appearances.